junschoi/anime-recommender/README.md

 # Data Collection

-I used a library called `jikanpy` which is a Python wrapper for Jikan API, an open-source PHP & REST API for MyAnimeList.<sup>[1]</sup> Due to request limits in Jikan API, scraping scripts have 2-4 second delays between requests.
+I used a library called `jikanpy` which is a Python wrapper for [Jikan API](https://jikan.docs.apiary.io/#), an open-source PHP & REST API for MyAnimeList.
+Due to request limits in Jikan API, scraping scripts have 2-4 second delays between requests.

 First, I created a script called `01_scrape_anime.py` which scrapes anime metadata from top 10,000 animes (by average review score).
 This script saves a json file called `top_anime.json` in the data directory, and this file is used for creating the content-based recommender.
 This script may run for several hours.